False Vacuum Decay in Flat-Band Ferromagnets: Role of Quantum Geometry and Chiral Edge States

 \textbf{{Experimental implications \& Outlook.---}}In this work, we have presented a simple experimental protocol to study nucleation dynamics and false vacuum decay in two-dimensional quantum ferromagnets and uncovered the role of quantum geometry and chiral edge modes on the domain wall formation.
 Our theory immediately applies to twisted MoTe$_2$, in which the optical control of magnetization has been demonstrated experimentally~\cite{huberOpticalControlTopological2025, holtzmannOpticalControlInteger2025, caiOpticalSwitchingMoire2025}.
+To detect false vacuum decay, we propose to measure magnetization dynamics using low-power circularly polarized light outside the initially created bubble.
+When spin dynamics is sufficiently slow, time-resolved measurements of magnetization dynamics become feasible, particularly when combined with super-resolution microscopy.
+This enables studies of the effects of coupling to gapless fermions, edge reconstruction at fractional fillings, and the influence of disorder on domain wall dynamics, which are interesting directions for future work.

 Our results showed that the stiffness of two-dimensional itinerant Stoner magnets is controlled by quantum geometry.
-Therefore, our theory predicts a strong density dependence of the domain wall dynamics in materials with highly localized Berry curvature, such as rhombohedral graphene~\cite{DongRhomboGraphene2024, DongJunkaiRhomboGraphene2024}.
+In specific materials, contributions due to non-quadratic band-structure effects will quantitatively alter the stiffness.
+For quantitative estimates detailed theoretical modeling of the relevant microscopic system will be pertinent.
+Quantum metric effects will be especially striking in materials with highly localized Berry curvature, such as rhombohedral graphene~\cite{DongRhomboGraphene2024, DongJunkaiRhomboGraphene2024, DongPatri2024}, where our theory predicts a strong density dependence of the domain wall dynamics.

 Tuning the quantum geometry opens up new experimental and theoretical pathways to explore and control Stoner transitions in two dimensions, whose properties are still open to a large extent.
-Provided the Stoner transition remains continuous all the way to zero temperature, quantum fluctuations of the magnetization will couple to itinerant electrons and strongly alter their transport.
+Provided the Stoner transition remains continuous all the way to zero temperature, quantum fluctuations of the magnetization will couple to itinerant electrons and strongly alter their transport properties.
 It will be exciting to investigate such effects in experiments, where both magnetization and transport are readily accessible.
-Furthermore, materials such as twisted MoTe$_2$, that couple strongly to light, can be driven far from thermal equilibrium using optics.
-In the presence of a strong drive, we expect that magnetic order can be stabilized even when the system starts out in a trivial paramagnetic state, thus enabling the realization of light-induced topological states.
-Understanding the underlying time scales and the experimental implications of such light-induced states is another exciting future direction.